Drinking Water to Lower Blood Sugar: Does it Work? How Much?

 Published:

-November 16, 2021
+November 15, 2021

-Table of contents
+Table of Contents

 Carbohydrates are not your enemy.
-Low- and medium-glycemic carbs from vegetables, fruits, and fiber-filled whole grains, beans, and legumes provide vital nutrients that should be part of a balanced diet.
+Low- and medium-glycemic carbs from vegetables, fruits, fiber-filled whole grains, beans, and legumes provide vital nutrients that should be part of a balanced diet.

-But, does drinking water really help lower blood sugar?
+But does drinking water really help lower blood sugar?
 Let’s dive deeper to find out.

-Does Drinking Water Lower Blood Sugar?
+Does Drinking Water Lower Blood Sugar: Here’s What Research Says

 The quick answer is yes, drinking water may help lower blood sugar.

 One analysis of data from 3,961 adults who participated in the National Health and Nutrition Examination Survey had their urine analyzed for any potential cross-sectional association between hydration and metabolic dysfunction.
-The participants with urine specific gravity (a test that shows the concentration of all chemical particles in urine) greater than 1.013 had less favorable metabolic markers.
-Data analysis also showed that increasing quartiles of urine specific gravity was associated with higher fasting glucose, glycated hemoglobin, and elevated insulin<sup>1</sup>.
+The participants with urine-specific gravity (a test that shows the concentration of all chemical particles in urine) greater than 1.013 had less favorable metabolic markers.
+Data analysis also showed that increasing quartiles of urine specific gravity were associated with higher fasting glucose, glycated hemoglobin, and elevated insulin.1

-Another observational study showed that water intake was inversely and independently associated with high blood sugar levels<sup>2</sup>.
+Another observational study showed that water intake was inversely and independently associated with high blood sugar levels.2

-A study conducted on healthy Japanese men and women showed increased health benefits, such as protecting kidney function, diluting blood waste materials, and lowering blood pressure; however, drinking an additional 37 ounces (1100 mL) of water a day did not prove effective in lowering slightly elevated fasting blood glucose levels<sup>3</sup>.
+A study conducted on healthy Japanese men and women showed increased health benefits, such as protecting kidney function, diluting blood waste materials, and lowering blood pressure; however, drinking an additional 37 ounces (1100 mL) of water a day did not prove effective in lowering slightly elevated fasting blood glucose levels.3

-Still, drinking water prevents dehydration and promotes healthy metabolism in non-diabetics.
+Still, drinking water prevents dehydration and promotes healthy metabolism in non-diabetics

-One long-term study on more than 4,000 Swedish people showed that an increase in vasopressin in the blood was linked to an increase in insulin resistance<sup>4</sup> and increased odds in developing type 2 diabetes.
+One long-term study on more than 4,000 Swedish people showed that an increase in vasopressin in the blood was linked to an increase in insulin resistance and increased odds of developing type 2 diabetes.4

 Before chugging all of the water, learn how much water you might need to drink each day.

-The Institute of Medicine of the National Academies<sup>5</sup> (from their 2005 report) recommends the following daily average intake of water:
+The Institute of Medicine of the National Academies (from their 2022 report) recommends the following daily average intake of water:

 • 2.7 liters (91 ounces) a day of total water for women ages 19-70+